 8.)
 Northern cardinals are monogamous (mate for life).

 9.)
-Virginia Nightingale or Winter Redbird are two other aliases of the northern cardinal.
+Virginia Nightingale or Winter Redbird are 2 other aliases of the northern cardinal.

 10.)
 Cardinals molt at least once a year to replace damaged feathers.
 During this time they look terrible.
 But this appearance is short-lived.

 But wait, there’s still more on the northern cardinal!

 11.)
 During courtship, the males will feed their females seeds in a method known as “beak to beak”.

 12.)
 Once the eggs have hatched, the male and female will take care of feeding their nestlings.